 Initiatives to respect Human Rights

 Maxell has established the "Maxell Group Human Rights Policy" based on international human rights standards, and is committed to respecting human rights in all business activities.
-We are implementing human rights due diligence in phases-identifying, assessing, and addressing human rights risks-and continuously monitoring and improving our practices to ensure that the rights of employees and stakeholders are not violated.
-Moving forward, we aim to expand these efforts across our entire supply chain and work in collaboration with our business partners to build a more responsible procurement framework.
+In addition, we are implementing human rights due diligence in phases--identifying, assessing, and addressing human rights risks--and continuously monitoring and improving our practices to ensure that the human rights of employees and stakeholders are not violated.
+Moving forward, we aim to expand these human rights initiatives across our entire supply chain and, in collaboration with our procurement partners, build a more responsible procurement framework.

 Responsible Procurement of Minerals

-Maxell is committed to the continuous improvement of the entire supply chain, toward the realization of respect for human rights, environmental consciousness, and ethical procurement.
-We kindly ask our business partners for their understanding of our policies and their cooperation in working toward a sustainable society.
+Maxell will continue to pursue ongoing improvement and collaboration toward realizing respect for human rights, environmental consideration, and ethical procurement throughout the entire supply chain.
+We kindly ask our procurement partners as well to understand our policies and to cooperate in our efforts toward the realization of a sustainable society.